-Kalguksu is a comforting noodle dish made from fresh hand-cut noodles and served in a broth.
-The name "knife noodles" comes from fact that the noodles are cut using a sharp knife.
-This version includes a mixture of shellfish and shrimp.
+Kalguksu is a comforting noodle soup made of fresh hand-cut noodles in a deeply flavored broth.
+The name literally translates to “knife noodles” because the noodles are sliced into long strands using a sharp knife.
+Though kalgusku can be made with different broths and ingredients, haemul kalguksu features seafood—and this version is full of clams, cockles, mussels, and shrimp.

 For the noodles: Mix together the flour, sesame oil, egg, 1 teaspoon salt and 1/3 cup warm water in a large bowl.
 Knead until a dough forms, about 10 minutes.
 Cover with plastic wrap and refrigerate for at least 1 hour and up to overnight.

 For the sauce: Combine the soy sauce, fish sauce, gochugaru, sesame seeds, sesame oil, ginger, garlic and scallions in a small bowl.
 Whisk to combine, cover with plastic wrap and set aside for at least 1 hour.